Alec Baldwin: Political views

 Baldwin said in a 2006 interview with The New York Times that if he did become involved in electoral politics, he would prefer to run for Governor of New York.
 When asked if he was qualified for the office, Baldwin responded that he considered himself more qualified than California Governor Arnold Schwarzenegger.
 On December 21, 2011, Baldwin, addressing speculation, said he was abandoning plans to run for mayor of New York City and would instead continue in his role on 30 Rock.
 That April, he suggested he might change his mind, saying, "Let's see what things are like in 2014.
 I would love to do it."

 In February 2009, Baldwin spoke out to encourage state leaders to renew New York's tax break for the film and television industry, stating that if the "tax breaks are not reinstated into the budget, film production in this town is going to collapse and television production is going to collapse and it's all going to go to California".

-During the 63rd Primetime Emmy Awards in 2011, Baldwin was slated to appear in a taped skit.
+During the 63rd Primetime Emmy Awards in 2011, televised by Fox, Baldwin was slated to appear in a taped skit.
 However, the producers of the show cut a portion of the skit containing a reference to Rupert Murdoch and the News International phone hacking scandal.
 Baldwin subsequently boycotted the Emmy Awards and requested that his entire appearance be removed from the broadcast.
 Producers complied and he was replaced with Leonard Nimoy.